G1NO/Project_6_Wikipedia_API/README.md

 ## Collection

-Collect at least 300 pages across 3 categories using the Wikipedia API and load these pages into a Postgres database.
+###300 pages across 3 categories were collected using the Wikipedia API and loaded into a Postgres database.

-You must build a python script that:
+###Built a python script that:

 - will be run via a command line argument
     - e.g. `./download #ARGS#`